arista-netdevops-community/avd-cEOS-Lab/README.md

 For containerlab installation please refer to the [official](https://containerlab.srlinux.dev/install/) documentation.

 For Python3, docker and ansible installation please refer to the installation guides based on the host OS.

+*NOTE* :warning: Currently the containerlab topology files in this repository are not containerlab=1.15 compatible.

 ### Installing Arista cEOS-Lab image